boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # IANA Considerations

+## New IPFIX Information Elements

-This document requests IANA to add the following new IPFIX IEs to the IANA IPFIX registry {{IANA-IPFIX}}:
+This document requests IANA to add the following new IPFIX IEs to the "IPFIX Information Elements" registry under the "IP Flow Information Export (IPFIX) Entities" registry group {{IANA-IPFIX}}:

 |Value|	Name|	Reference|
 |TBD1| ipv6ExtensionHeadersFull|{{sec-v6full}} of This-Document|